 [The purposes of this exercise are to increase group cohesion, to set goals, and to create interest in the next session.
 Giving appreciation is used to create cohesion.
-Goal setting leads to applying learning to real life.]
+Goal setting leads to applying learning to real life.
+NOTE: CAREGIVERS JOIN YOUTHS FOR THIS EXERCISE.
+Text for caregiver and youth is the same.]

-We are at the end of this session and the second day in the workshop.
+We are at the end of this session.

-This morning we talked about some possible goals to try to achieve between today and the next time we meet.
+This afternoon we will set some goals to achieve between today and the next time we meet.